rennleon/rennleon/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying at Holberton School
-- 🌱 I’m currently learning about software development and networking
+- 🌱 I’m learning about software development and networking
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with cysecurity
 - 💬 Ask me about programming and algorithms